anypossiblew/tiven.wang/_posts/articles/java/scala/2018-05-09-scala-deploy-to-cloudfoundry.md

 * Add the [sbt-native-packager][sbt-native-packager] to your project
 * Execute the action `universal:packageBin` building by hand or configure your build server to do so
 * Change the buildpack in the `manifest.yml` and add some parameters, if necessary.
-Configure the path of the artifact to deploy.
+Configure the path of the artifact to deploy

   ```
   ---